I am a Zivver admin

 Explicitly fall back to email verification

-You can override this default.
-Then, include these custom email header and value:
+You can override this default by including this custom email header and value:zivver-minimum-recipient-verification: verification-email

 Attachment handling for direct delivery messages

-When an email is directly delivered to the recipient(s), attachments smaller than 10MB in size will be added to the message as a regular attachment.
-Attachments larger than 10MB in size will be added to the message as secure download links.
-This is to avoid failed deliveries.
+When an email is directly delivered to the recipient(s), attachments smaller than 10MB will be added to the message as regular attachments.
+Attachments larger than 10MB will be added as secure download links to avoid failed deliveries.

-Downloading the attachment via the secure download link will require verification of the recipient.
+Downloading the attachment via the secure download link requires verification of the recipient.
 They either need to be logged in to their Zivver account or will be verified using email verification.

-Email-verification in this case is always possible: the message has been directly delivered.
-That means that the required level of transport security was met.
+Email verification in this case is always possible: the message has been directly delivered, which means the required level of transport security was met.